birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-13-battle-of-the-corpselvator.md

 The first order of business is taking a break in the secret treasure room, examining the loot (Room 3).
 Flynn at first plans to cast *identify*, but is stymied by a lack of spell components.
 Instead he tries on a circlet, which is discovered to be a control device for the spectre cube in Room 2, which itself turns out to be a device for imprisoning and torturing souls.
 Interesting, but a practical use for adventurers who want to "be not evil" is not immediately evident.

-Next up, a room (Room 6) that appears to be almost an exact copy of the room one floor below it (Room 4,)  complete with Eldish machinery connected via wired helmet to an Eld technician.
+Next up, a room (6) that appears to be almost an exact copy of the room one floor below it (4), complete with Eldish machinery connected via wired helmet to an Eld technician.
 This one is waving its arms around as if conducting an orchestra, oblivious to its surroundings.
 Marvus immediately tackles and pins it, but attempts to intimidate are comically unsuccessful (even a face-slap from Flynn doesn't work!) and the Eld reveals nothing before meeting its end.

-Marvus is very excited to discover that the Eld's teal and cerulean ceramic plate armor looks as though it might fit him pretty well.
-When it turns out is does, he's even more excited to discover the possibly overpowered effect it has on his STR and CON saves.
+Marvus is very excited to discover that the Eld's ceramic plate armor looks as though it might fit him pretty well.
+It does, and he's even more excited to discover the overpowered(?) effect it has on his STR and CON saves.
+The armor is a handsomely bright teal and cerulean.

 Despite the unintimidatable prisoner, there is still information to be learned in the room.
-One of the walls displays a large map of the exact region of Thule the party has recently departed, with five locations marked.
-The locations are connected by glowing lines forming an  irregular pentagon.
-Most of the lines are a solid, steady green, but two of them (both emanating from the same marked location,) are red and blinking:
+One of the walls displays a large map depicting the region of Thule the party has recently departed.
+Five locations are marked, connected by glowing lines forming an  irregular pentagon.
+Most of the lines are a solid, steady green, but two of them are red and blinking:

 ![Eld wall map](/uploads/session-13-map.png)